pavelvodrazka/ctf-writeups/hackyeaster2018/challenges/egg09/README.md

 4*7#2*6#1*2#2*5#2*3#3*6#2*6#2*6#3*6#2*5#3*4#1*2
 ```

 It was the Multi-Tap Cipher used in the [first challenge](../egg01/README.md) again but this time a slightly different notation was used: `n*m` which meant `n` repetitions of digit `d`. `#` sign was used as a delimiter.
-This is an expanded version of the dial sequence.
+This was the expanded version of the dial sequence.

 ```
 7777 66 2 55 33 666 66 66 666 55 444 2